lorenzb/proveth/specification.md

   # Merkle-Patricia-Trie path, split_nibbles(rlp_encode(0x6d)) = split_nibbles(0x6d) = 0x060d
   '060d',
   # Node indexes into the nodes list (next element of this list):
-  # the 6th element of the intial node is '12e7ff44f271d1f5968b23a258b21f703cacfe3061e0fafe9ea04b810537a606', which is the hash of the second node
+  # the 6th element of the zeroth node is '12e7ff44f271d1f5968b23a258b21f703cacfe3061e0fafe9ea04b810537a606', which is the hash of the first node
-  # the 13th element of the following node is '', which indicates that the node has no child in this position.
+  # the 13th element of the first node is '', which indicates that the node has no child in this position.
   # Hence there is no transaction with index 0x6d.
   '060d',
   [